ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-The Sobering Reality of AI: A Researcher’s Perspective - <a href="https://medium.com/@terrancecraddock/the-sobering-reality-of-ai-a-researchers-perspective-96c883445b29" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Great Experience Hoax: Why “5+ Years Required” is Killing Tech Innovation - <a href="https://medium.com/mr-plan-publication/the-great-experience-hoax-why-5-years-required-is-killing-tech-innovation-16082cc064b0" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Terrance Craddock`**

-<blockquote>As an independent AI researcher, I’ve spent countless hours working with large language models, particularly those boasting 70 billion…</blockquote>
+<blockquote>As a freelance software engineer with over 25 years in the trenches of the tech industry, I’ve watched with growing frustration as the…</blockquote>

 <h3>2.
-‘Transfusion’ Is Supercharging Training Multi-Modal LLMs Like Never Before - <a href="https://medium.com/gitconnected/transfusion-is-supercharging-training-multi-modal-llms-like-never-before-a8c112c4194b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Python Chess: Game Simulation and Illegal Moves - <a href="https://medium.com/gitconnected/python-chess-game-simulation-and-illegal-moves-55417b6d46e3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr. Ashish Bamania`**
+✍️ **posted by `James Wilkins`**

-<blockquote>A deep dive into how 'Transfusion' enables training a single Transformer model using text & images to create a powerful multi-modal LLM</blockquote>
+<blockquote>Building My Second Chess Engine Using Python (Part 3)</blockquote>

 <h3>3.
 I used OpenAI’s o1 model to develop a trading strategy.
 It is DESTROYING the market - <a href="https://medium.com/datadriveninvestor/i-used-openais-o1-model-to-develop-a-trading-strategy-it-is-destroying-the-market-576a6039e8fa" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Austin Starks`**

 <blockquote>It literally took one try.
 I was shocked.</blockquote>

 <h3>4.
-What shattering both of your legs feels like — and more weekend reads - <a href="https://medium.com/blog/what-shattering-both-of-your-legs-feels-like-and-more-weekend-reads-b44b27dc3cc7" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Sobering Reality of AI: A Researcher’s Perspective - <a href="https://medium.com/mr-plan-publication/the-sobering-reality-of-ai-a-researchers-perspective-96c883445b29" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Medium Newsletter`**
+✍️ **posted by `Terrance Craddock`**

-<blockquote>Issue #168: contested elections and bad habits</blockquote>
+<blockquote>As an independent AI researcher, I’ve spent countless hours working with large language models, particularly those boasting 70 billion…</blockquote>

 <h3>5.
-Vision Mamba: Like a Vision Transformer but Better - <a href="https://medium.com/towards-data-science/vision-mamba-like-a-vision-transformer-but-better-3b2660c35848" target="_blank" rel="noopener noreferrer">link</a></h3>
+‘Transfusion’ Is Supercharging Training Multi-Modal LLMs Like Never Before - <a href="https://medium.com/gitconnected/transfusion-is-supercharging-training-multi-modal-llms-like-never-before-a8c112c4194b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sascha Kirch`**
+✍️ **posted by `Dr. Ashish Bamania`**

-<blockquote>Part 4 — Towards Mamba State Space Models for Images, Videos and Time Series</blockquote>
+<blockquote>A deep dive into how 'Transfusion' enables training a single Transformer model using text & images to create a powerful multi-modal LLM</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-The LinkedIn OptIn AI Scandal - <a href="https://medium.com/@kozyrkov/the-linkedin-optin-ai-scandal-52679dcc9ca6" target="_blank" rel="noopener noreferrer">link</a></h3>
+An Off-World Mindset on Science and Politics - <a href="https://medium.com/@avi-loeb/an-off-world-mindset-on-science-and-politics-d75aa653f57d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cassie Kozyrkov`**
+✍️ **posted by `Avi Loeb`**

-<blockquote>You’re all opted in to something dodgy, here’s how you opt out</blockquote>
+<blockquote>The beautiful snow-covered mountains straddled between blue skies with white clouds and vast green fields, looked like heaven when I…</blockquote>

 <h3>2.
-Should Code Be Protected Free Speech? - <a href="https://medium.com/westenberg/should-code-be-protected-free-speech-c09f1fadddf1" target="_blank" rel="noopener noreferrer">link</a></h3>
+How It’s Unmade - <a href="https://medium.com/@worldhistory/how-its-unmade-7463d52ec727" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joan Westenberg`**
+✍️ **posted by `George Dillard`**

-<blockquote>Code isn’t just zeros and ones — it’s the language of modern life.
-But should creators of digital weapons have the same constitutional…</blockquote>
+<blockquote>Creating environmental problems is easy, but undoing them is hard</blockquote>

 <h3>3.
 I used OpenAI’s o1 model to develop a trading strategy.
 It is DESTROYING the market - <a href="https://medium.com/datadriveninvestor/i-used-openais-o1-model-to-develop-a-trading-strategy-it-is-destroying-the-market-576a6039e8fa" target="_blank" rel="noopener noreferrer">link</a></h3>